diku-dk/mlkit-pldi23-parreg/README.md

-# mlkit-pldi23-parreg
+# Artifact for the paper *Artifact for the paper *Parallelism in a Region Inference Context* submitted to PLDI 2023

-This is the artifact for the paper *Parallelism in a Region Inference Context* submitted to PLDI 2023.
-It reproduces Figures 6(a), 6(b) and Tables 1 and 2.
+This artifact reproduces Figures 6(a), 6(b) and Tables 1 and 2.

 The figures and tables in the paper were computed on an Intel Xeon Gold 6230 CPU with 20 cores and hyper-threading disabled.
 The precise